-From year 7-10 the traditional essays we have written have had an introduction, three body paragraphs and a conclusion in which we write about characters, plot points and themes.
-Hence, it is understandable that upon entering English Language in year 11 or 12, it can be difficult to grasp a hold of how to write an essay without characters, plots or themes.
+From year 7-10 the traditional essays we have written have had an introduction, three body paragraphs and a conclusion.
+In these essays we write about characters, plot points and themes.
+Hence, it is understandable that upon entering English Language in year 11 or 12, it can be difficult to grasp a hold on how to write an essay without characters, plots or themes.
 To be precise, the requirement in an English Language essay is to ‘use key linguistic concepts and metalanguage appropriately to discuss/analyse/investigate…in an objective and systematic way” (English Language Study Design).

 What does this mean?

 Essentially, in section C of the exam, you are required to present a discussion of a given idea.
 The word ‘discussion’ is defined as ‘a conversation or debate about a specific topic.’
 In this sense, your essay is effectively a written conversation which needs to display an understanding of both sides of the topic.

 In saying that, it is still important to form a contention, such as ‘indeed non-standard varieties are more acceptable in speaking than in writing in the Australian context’ however in arguing this contention, you must to explore both sides to show the examiner your understanding of language in Australian society.